 Starting with the obvious and on the Buda side of the river, you’ve got to visit Castle Hill.
 Crowning the hilly west bank, Castle Hill is essentially a huge limestone outcrop with the top dramatically perched above the Danube.
 Reachable by many a stair or by the old-fashioned funicular, winding cobblestone streets lead you to key attractions such as Buda Castle, now home to the Hungarian National Gallery and Budapest History Museum, and Fisherman’s Bastion.
 The view from the top is spectacular as you can see the whole of Pest.

 Visit the Fisherman’s Bastion

 Pay Your Respects at the Shoes on the Danube Bank

 A harrowing yet sobering experience was visiting the Shoes on the Danube Bank, a memorial that honours those massacred by Fascist Hungarian militia during the Second World War.
 The haunting tribute sits at the edge of the water, with iron shoes scattered and abandoned, representing those left behind by their owners as they were told to remove them before being shot into the water.

-As we stood with our thoughts, we could hear stories of survival or of loss being told by the various tour guides.
-As sombre as it may sound, I would absolutely recommend to experience this important part of Hungary’s history.
+As we stood with our thoughts, we could hear stories of survival or loss being told by the various tour guides.
+As sombre as it may sound, I would absolutely recommend experiencing this important part of Hungary’s history.